 This carrot baked oatmeal can be changed for whatever diet/ingredients you have on hand!
 Here are some substitutions we recommend:

-Fruit substitutions: Baked oatmeal is pretty flexible and you can make a lot of substitutions to it.
+Fruit substitutions: Baked oatmeal is pretty flexible and you can make a lot of substitutions for it.
 You can sub in any type of fruit or berry in this recipe for the carrots.
 I’d check out this Chocolate Peanut Butter Baked Oatmeal or Healthy Blueberry Baked Oatmeal if you’re looking for something a little more decadent!

 Honey: You can sub honey for maple syrup or agave.
 I have not tried this with stevia so I’m not sure how that would work.
 I tested this recipe with 2 tablespoons and 3 tablespoons of honey – both were delicious!